Sports Event For Day Services Is A True Olympic Legacy

 A school playing field was temporarily converted into a sports arena, complete with banners, flags and a mock Olympic torch, to host the annual East Riding Legacy Event.

-Over 200 adults with learning and physical disabilities, from day centres across the East Riding, competed in such sports as frisbee golf, volleyball, ball throwing, and wheelchair obstacle racing during the three-day event.
+Over 200 adults with learning and physical disabilities, from day centres across the East Riding, competed in such sports as frisbee golf, volleyball, tennis ball throwing, and wheelchair obstacle racing during the three-day event.

 For the third year running Priory View, in Bridlington were crowned overall winners at the end of the event, with Millers, in Beverley coming a close second, and Waterview Lodge, Driffield coming in third place.

-The annual event was launched in 2012 to tie in with the London and is organised in partnership with Longcroft School, East Riding of Yorkshire Council’s adult services, business management, and sport, play and arts service.
+The annual event was launched in 2012 to tie in with the London Olympic Games and is organised in partnership with Longcroft School, East Riding of Yorkshire Council’s adult services, business management, and sport, play and arts service.

 Councillor Richard Harrap, said: